TrigonaMinima/TrigonaMinima.github.io/_posts/2014-07-26-Packages-I-do-use.md

 - Hola Unblocker
 - Barlesque

+### [Mackup][19]
+Keep your application settings in sync.
+If you have Dropbox installed and want to use it to save your config files, that's super easy.
+Supported for Linux/OS X.

 ### Qt4 Designer
 As the name suggests you can design apis with this software instead of making everything with code.
 It'll make a .ui file which can easily be converted to a python class to be used with pyqt4.